Back to all programs

 What happened at Collective Imagining?

-What is the Vision for 2050 Survey and who won the draw?
+What was the Vision for 2050 Survey and who won the draw?

 In February and March of 2023, we ran a Vision for 2050 Survey to gather experiences, ideas and insights from young people across the country.
 We invited young people to share their thoughts on the kind of future they envisioned, and entered them into a draw to win a $250 gift voucher and a $250 donation to a youth-led organization of their choice.
 We are pleased to announce that S Choudhary from postcode 5064 won the draw and thank all who participated on their contribution to shaping a better future for all.

-Tell me more about what's involved in the program.
+Tell me more about what was involved in the program.

 Collective Imagining is inspired by ActionStation Aotearoa.
-Whether you consider yourself a fully fledged activist or have never been to a protest this program will fire you up to make real and lasting change.
-Dreamers will learn from poets, activists and movement builders to:
+Dreamers learnt from poets, activists and movement builders to:

 • Learn about how movements get started and succeed: from Black Lives Matter and LandBack to the School Strikes 4 Climate campaigns